 - Press the Power button to start the Recovery mode.
 The Android robot with exclamation points should appear.

-- Use the volume buttons to scroll to “wipe cache partition” and confirm with a single press of Power Button.
+- Use the volume buttons to scroll to “wipe cache partition” and confirm with a single press of the Power Button.

 Reset Network settings